-Name (person completing the form)):
+Name (person completing the form):

 Available by: April 15 Due: May 1

-The role of the Department Chairp The role of the Department Chairperson is to coordinate department operations in the school, to provide
+The role of the Department Chairp erson is to coordinate depart tment operations in the school, to provide

-instructional support for members of the department, and to sur poprt the development and implementation of
+instructional support for members of the department, and to su pport the development and implementation of

-curriculum in the school and the di strict.
+curriculum in the school and the di istrict.

 Name: has applied to be Chairperson.

-(depar tment)
+(depai rtment)

-Please describe the applicant's abili ties and experiences in each of the following areas:
+Please describe the applicant's abili ities and experiences in each of the following areas:

 (Note: this information will not be shared with the applicant)